 8. Your body might never look like it did before babies, but you could never imagine your life without your littles.

 Stretch marks?
 Cellulite?
-A small price to pay for the truest, most sincerest love you will ever experience.
+A small price to pay for the sincerest love you will ever experience.
+Motherhood requires sacrifice, and your body is one of its favorite offerings.

 9. Babies don’t keep.

 How on earth do I have an almost four-year-old?
 I swear I brought her home from the hospital just yesterday.
 Don’t blink; life flies by in a blur and you will miss it.
-So put the dam* smart phone down.
+So put the smartphone down.
 You never know what tomorrow will bring.